Jimmy Doyle (hurler): Recognition

 A decade after his retirement, Doyle received the ultimate honour during the GAA's centenary year in 1984 when he was chosen at right corner-forward on the Hurling Team of the Century.
 He was later switched to left corner-forward on the Hurling Team of the Millennium in 2000, before being named at right wing-forward on the Tipperary Hurling Team of the Century and at centre-forward on the Munster Hurling Team of the Millennium.

 On 13 March 2008 Doyle was profiled on the TG4 television programme Laochra Gael.

 As part of the GAA 125 celebrations in 2009, Doyle was chosen as the Tipperary representative to be part of a commemorative torch parade through Thurles on the day of the Munster final.
 As a native of the town, Doyle had the honour of carrying the torch into Semple Stadium where it was presented to the chairman of the Munster Council.

 In April 2012 the Jimmy Doyle Road was named in his honour.
 The road links the Nenagh road and the Templemore road.

-Following his death in June 2015, the tributes poured in from across the hurling world.
+Following his death in June 2015, tributes poured in from across the hurling world.
 Former teammate Michael "Babs" Keating recalled a conversation with Doyle's boyhood hero Christy Ring: "I suppose the best tribute I could pay him was when I was having lunch with Ring in 1966 or ‘67 in Mallow and in those days all the talk was about hurling no matter who came to the table.
 He was putting me under pressure about who was the best ever but as we walked out Ring said, "Babs, if Jimmy Doyle was as strong as you and I nobody would ever ask who was the best".
 Probably the greatest compliment that was ever paid to any hurler."

 Contemporary Kilkenny hurler, Eddie Keher, said: "He was brilliant.
 I was always a great fan of his even though we were great rivals.
 Jimmy was also a gentleman both on and off the field and such a beautiful striker of the ball."

 Former teammate Len Gaynor said: "Jimmy was a master of his craft, that was for sure.
 He was one of the best hurlers ever, unbelievably skilful, a terrific forward.
 You are talking about Ring, Mackey, Doyle, Eddie Keher – he's in those four right up there."

 Legendary Gaelic games commentator Micheál Ó Muircheartaigh said: "He's ranked among the very, very best ever and proof of that was, he was on the Team of the Millennium, the Team of the Century.
 He was unique."